anonymousoxford2024/UDL2024/README.md

 # Uncertainty in Deep Learning 2024

-## Jensen-Shannon Divergence For Variational Inference In Continual Learning
+## Exploring the Jensen-Shannon Divergence for Variational Inference in Continual Learning

 This project aims to investigate how changing the Kullback-Leibler divergence function to the Jensen-Shannon divergence impacts the performance of Variational